open-formulieren/open-forms/docs/developers/embedding.rst

     at the end of the URL).

     .. warning::
-        This is a last resort solution - preferably the backend where you embed the form would set up "wildcard" routes to ensure that refreshing the page works, e.g. ``/some-path/<form-id>/*`` should just load the CMS page for a specific form.
+        This is a last resort solution - preferably the backend where you embed the form would set up "wildcard" routes to ensure that refreshing the page works, e.g.
+        ``/some-path/<form-id>/*`` should just load the CMS page for a specific form.

+        See :ref:`developers_embedding_cms_guidelines` for more details.

 ``CSPNonce``:
     Recommended.
 The page's CSP Nonce value if inline styles are blocked by your